By James Hyerczyk

 And while these companies already saw their share price spike, there’s one company that investors need to look at right now.

 It’s called Global Helium Corp (HECOF).

 Moreover, this vast new reserve is so vital to sustaining modern life, that brand new infrastructure to process the now-precious helium gas has just been completed and brought online.

 In a helium crisis, the world will survive without high floating party balloons…

-It’s an early stage helium exploration… run by a veteran crew of industrial gas exploration experts… that sports new-to-the-stock-market shares that could be considered at a pre-moonshot price.
+It’s early stage helium exploration… run by a veteran crew of industrial gas exploration experts… that sports new-to-the-stock-market shares that could be considered at a pre-liftoff price.

 Global Helium (HECOF) is in business for a compelling, one-of-a-kind reason.

 Companies that use helium – now desperate for a reliable supply – asked the veteran explorers to go into business and drill for helium.

 Hence, Global Helium Corp.
 (HECOF) was born.